conceptdev/xamarin-samples/HttpClientPortable/README.md

-HTTP Client
+HTTP Client (Portable)
 ===========

-An example on using both the .NET and Objective-C classes to send a web request in one MonoTouch application.
+An example based on the ['MonoTouch' HttpClient sample](https://github.com/xamarin/monotouch-samples/tree/master/HttpClient), but updated to use a Portable Class Library to do the `HttpClient` and `WebRequest`.

 Authors
 -------

-Miguel de Icaza
+Miguel de Icaza, Craig Dunn